jbrown1618/vector/docs/api/vector.numbervector.md

 |  [matrixBuilder()](./vector.numbervector.matrixbuilder.md) |  | Returns a [MatrixBuilder](./vector.matrixbuilder.md) which will build new matrices of a compatible type |
 |  [ops()](./vector.numbervector.ops.md) |  | Returns a [ScalarOperations](./vector.scalaroperations.md) object which will allow consumers to work generically with the scalars contained in the vector. |
 |  [ops()](./vector.numbervector.ops.md) | <code>static</code> |  |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `NumberVector` class.